Special Relativity -- Applications to astronomy and the accelerator physics: Space-Time and Its Coordinatization

 Let us explore an "operational interpretation" of Lorentz and absolute time coordinatizations.
-Every physical phenomenon occurs in space and time.
-A concrete method for representing space and time is a frame of reference.
-One-and-the same space and time can be represented by various coordinate-time grids, i.e., by various frames of references.
-Even the simplest space-time coordinate systems require carefully description.
+Every physical phenomenon occurs in both space and time, and a concrete means of representing these dimensions is a frame of reference.
+A single space-time continuum can be described using different coordinate-time grids, corresponding to various frames of reference.
+Even the simplest space-time coordinate systems require careful definition.

-Clocks reveal the motion of a particle through the coordinate-time grid.
-The general approach to the determination of the motion of a particle is the following: at any instant a particle has a well-defined velocity $\vec{v}$ as measured in a laboratory frame of reference.
-How is a velocity of a particle found?
-The velocity is determined once the coordinates in the lab frame are chosen, and is then measured at appropriate time intervals along the particle's trajectory.
-But how to measure a time interval between events occurring at different points in space?
-In order to do so, and hence measure the velocity of a particle within a single inertial lab frame, one first has to synchronize distant clocks.
+Clocks play a crucial role in tracking a particle’s motion through a coordinate-time grid.
+The general approach to determining a particle's motion is as follows: at any instant, a particle possesses a well-defined velocity, $\vec{v}$, as measured in a laboratory frame of reference.
+But how is this velocity determined?
+It is found once coordinates are assigned in the lab frame and then measured over appropriate time intervals along the particle’s trajectory.
+However, measuring a time interval between events occurring at different spatial points poses a fundamental challenge.
+To do so—and thereby measure a particle’s velocity within a single inertial lab frame—it is first necessary to synchronize distant clocks.
 The concept of synchronization is central to understanding special relativity.

 There are multiple methods to synchronize distant clocks.\footnote{According to the thesis of the conventionality of simultaneity \cite{M, RE, Frid, LOG, BROWN}, simultaneity between distant events is a matter of convention, as it can be legitimately defined in different ways within any given inertial reference frame.
 Moeller \cite{M}, for example, states: "All methods for the regulation of clocks meet with the same fundamental difficulty.
 The concept of simultaneity between two events in different places has no exact objective meaning at all since we cannot specify any experimental method by which this simultaneity could be ascertained.
 The same is therefore true also for the concept of velocity."} The choice of a synchronization convention is ultimately a matter of selecting a coordinate system within an inertial frame of reference in Minkowski space-time.